Everything you need to know about setting up and using Siri on your iPhone, iPod touch, and iPad!

 - How to check movie ratings with Siri

-- How to get directions to a movie theater with Siri
+- How to get directions to the movie theater with Siri

-- How to view info on multiple movie theaters with Siri
+- How to search for movie theaters in specific areas with Siri

 How to look up sports scores and schedules, team rosters, and player stats using Siri

-Siri in iOS 6 has become a full blown sports fan.
-Whether you're on the road and desperate for the latest news, or at a bar and just as desperate to win a bet, Siri now has you covered.
-From current game scores to upcoming schedules, player stats to team rosters and standings, you can query and compare your soccer, football, baseball, basketball and hockey favorites from Italian Seria A, English Premier League, Dutch Eredivisie, Major League Soccer, French Ligue 1, Spanish La Liga, and German Bundesliga, Major League Baseball, NCAA Football, NFL, NCAA Basketball, NBA, WNBA, and the NHL
+Siri is quite the sports fanatic.
+Whether you're on the road and desperate for the latest news, or at a bar and just as desperate to win a bet, Siri has you covered.
+From current game scores to upcoming schedules, player stats to team rosters and standings, you can query and compare your soccer, football, baseball, basketball and hockey favorites from Italian Seria A, English Premier League, Dutch Eredivisie, Major League Soccer, French Ligue 1, Spanish La Liga, and German Bundesliga, Major League Baseball, NCAA Football, NFL, NCAA Basketball, NBA, WNBA, and the NHL.

-- How to look up current scores and game information using Siri
+- How to look up sports scores and game information with Siri

-- How to look up game schedules using Siri
+- How to look up game schedules for your favorite sports teams with Siri

-- How to look up player statistics using Siri
+- How to look up sports league standings with Siri

-- How to look up league standings using Siri
+- How to look up player stats with Siri

-How to find restaurants, read reviews, and make reservations using Siri
+How to find restaurants and businesses, read reviews, and make reservations using Siri

-With iOS 6, Siri can now help you find restaurants and even book tables.
-You will need the OpenTable app from the App Store to complete your reservations, but Siri do a lot of the heavy lifting, including finding places and times, and showing you Yelp-powered reviews and pictures.
+Siri can help you find restaurants and even book tables.
+You will need the OpenTable app from the App Store to complete your reservations, but Siri does a lot of the heavy lifting, including finding places and times, and showing you Yelp-powered reviews and pictures are also included so you can view all the information you need before booking, all in one place.

-- How to get reviews for restaurants with Siri
+- How to find a local business or restaurant with Siri

-- How to get pricing, hours, and learn more about restaurants with Siri
+- How to get pricing, hours, and general restaurant information with Siri

 - How to make restaurant reservations with Siri